 —Northanger Abbey, Chapter 2

-For the first time, conference attendees will have the option to enjoy the luxurious experience of the Williamsburg Lodge or to favor the warm, homey atmosphere of the Woodlands Hotel & Suites, another Colonial Williamsburg property.
+For the first time, conference attendees will have two hotel options: to enjoy the luxurious experience of the Williamsburg Lodge or the warm, homey atmosphere of the Woodlands Hotel & Suites, another Colonial Williamsburg property.
 JASNA has room blocks at both locations.
 JASNA room rates will range from $138 to $231 a night, depending on your selection of accommodations.

-A deluxe room at the Williamsburg Lodge
+Our room blocks at the Williamsburg Lodge

-Colonial Williamsburg itself sits less than a five minute walk from the Lodge and the Inn and, again, is served by the shuttle bus.
-The Lodge, Inn, and Woodlands each offer dining options on-site, and there are further alternatives in the historic area and Merchants’ Square, easily accessed on foot or by shuttle bus.
+There, and in the Historic Area itself, you will discover additional culinary offerings easily accessed on foot or via Colonial Williamsburg’s shuttle bus.
 Among our favorites are The Cheese Shop, a local institution serving sandwiches with famous House Dressing; The Blue Talon Bistro, offering French cuisine and the best chocolate mousse in town; the Dog Street Pub, with hearty English “pub grub” and sticky toffee pudding that is a thing of legend (but is only on the dinner menu); Aroma’s, a coffeehouse and café featuring an extensive menu of food and beverage options; and the tavern dining at Colonial Williamsburg.
 Chowning’s Tavern, conveniently located a few minutes’ walk from the conference hotel, offers a casual environment and options for both indoor and outdoor seating in favorable weather.

 Beyond the immediate area are numerous breweries, delis, sit-down restaurants, and another feature peculiar to Williamsburg—a plethora of pancake houses to cater to your breakfast cravings at almost any hour of the day.
 Visitors without their own cars may find it worth their while to take the local public transportation, a taxi cab, or an Uber to access these dining options.
 Enjoy exploring our small, friendly town!